Programatic/Robotics-Final-Project/README.md

 # Performance

+In the table below, we can see the results of the testing.
+It should be noted, that this is the average for a single map.
+Multiple maps were used for correctness, but there was not enough time to get metrics for the other maps.

 | Algorithm          	| Time (ms) 	| Memory Usage (KiB) 	| Path Length 	|
 |:--------------------|----------:	|-------------------:	|------------:	|
 | Greedy - Manhattan 	|      8.77 	|              35.02 	|         443 	|